top of page

 Licensed Professional Counselors (LPCs) and Therapists

-LPCs and therapists can provide talk therapy and come from diverse backgrounds, such as social work or psychology.
+LPCs and therapists provide talk therapy and come from diverse backgrounds, such as social work or psychology.
 They help address a wide range of issues.
 According to the American Counseling Association, individuals who work with LPCs experience improvements in their mental health in 76% of cases.

 Social Workers